Independence and adventure on the Alaska Railroad for a young traveler.

 You probably know there is no regular passenger service to Seward.
 There is a train with service to Seward, but tickets for adults are over $400 round trip and almost $300 for children.
 There are some discounts for seniors and members of the armed forces.
 Overall, it is not an affordable travel option and, most importantly, not designed to move Alaskans from point A to B; instead, it is an expensive tourist attraction.

 I didn’t write this to criticize the Alaska Railroad.
-I appreciate that it generates revenue for the state, attracts visitors who support local businesses, and moves a significant volume of freight.
+I appreciate that it generates revenue for the state, attracts visitors who support local businesses, and moves a significant freight volume.
 Still, I also wish it could serve regular people who want to travel our state without driving.

 The Alaska Railroad is great, but it could be much better if it could provide affordable passenger and outstanding tourist services.